ConversatAI/Annotations/README.md

 - A set of subject–relation–object triples derived from MSC dataset conversations.
 - Triples were grouped by topic and speaker.

 ### QA Pairs (TGC only)

 - A question and its corresponding answer.
+- QA pairs are memory-grounded and generated from speaker-specific knowledge graphs or newly generated conversational turns.
+- Questions involve speaker1 asking about its prior events or preferences, while speaker2 provides brief factual responses.
-- Questions are grounded in either short-term conversational turns or long-term speaker knowledge graphs.
+- Questions are grounded in either short-term conversational turns or long-term speaker knowledge graphs of speaker1.

 Annotators were explicitly informed that:

 - MSC does not contain knowledge graphs or QA pairs.
 - Knowledge graph and QA evaluations apply only to TGC.

 ## 4. Scoring Scale

 All metrics are rated on a continuous 0–100 scale, where: